-- 1. This policy applies to the NIH IRB (e.g., the Intramural IRB and Research Compliance Review Committee (RCRC)), including its members (members include Chairs, primary members, alternates and nominees, and will be referred to as "members" throughout the remainder of this policy), and the OHSRP Office of IRB Operations (IRBO), including its administrative staff. - 2.
+- 1. This policy applies to the: - a.
+NIH IRB (e.g., the Intramural IRB and the Research Compliance Review Committee (RCRC)), its members, including Chairs, primary members, alternates and nominees, and will be referred to as "members" throughout the remainder of this policy, and - b.
+The Office of Human Subjects Research Protections (OHSRP) including its staff.
 Note: The role of the NIH IRB Executive Chair is described in Policy 3014-101 Organizational Structure of the OHSRP.